LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The '#' turns the parameter you passed in into a string literal, and "##" concatenates two tokens.
 Both NASA documents says to not use token pasting, but rule 5 with the assert statement has it.
 It could be argued it's a simple macro, but I think it's more from MISRA c 2004 rule 19.12.
-This rules states that there shall only be one occurance of the '#' or "##" operators in a macro definition although Rule 19.13 advises against using them entirely.
+This rules states that there shall only be one occurrence of the '#' or "##" operators in a macro definition although Rule 19.13 advises against using them entirely.

-Oddly enough they include variatic argument lists in here.
+Oddly enough they include variadic argument lists in here.
-I suppose it's a double exclusion since you can do variatic arguments with macros and functions.
+I suppose it's a double exclusion since you can do variadic arguments with macros and functions.
-Usage of __VA_ARGS__ allows you to make a variatic macro, but under this rule that's not a simple macro.
-Variatic functions are like printf.
+Usage of __VA_ARGS__ allows you to make a variadic macro, but under this rule that's not a simple macro. variadic functions are like printf.
-There isn't an explicit reason why variatic functions are banned, but I think it's probably to reduce complexity and allow static analysis.
+There isn't an explicit reason why variadic functions are banned, but I think it's probably to reduce complexity and allow static analysis.
-Personally I've never needed to use a variatic function, and when I did think about using one I simplified my code instead.
+Personally I've never needed to use a variadic function, and when I did think about using one I simplified my code instead.

 ### 9. Pointers should at most have two levels of dereferencing